-Expectations of video interpretation were i.e. to avoid using relatives as interpreters and avoid a waste of time and resources in relation to transport and patients that fail to turn up.
+Expectations of the project were i.e. to avoid using relatives as interpreters and avoid a waste of time and resources in relation to transport and patients that fail to turn up.

-All in all, both patients and staff were pleased with video interpretation, which limits the use of relatives as interpreters.
+All in all, both patients and staff were pleased with the project, which limits the use of relatives as interpreters.
 It also reduces the risk of the interpreter and the patient being acquainted from the community, which may cause ethical problems and awkward situations.

-By means of video interpretation, a physical examination can be carried out with interpretation, because the camera may be turned off or covered without loosing the sound.
+By means of video interpretation, a physical examination can be carried out with interpretation, because the camera may be turned off or covered without losing the sound.

-Video interpretation is a benefit for “small” languages, because the hospital is no longer dependent on an interpreter in the locality.
-Video interpretation also afford the possibility of offering acute interpretations, since the interpreter only needs to be vacant and avoids using time on transportation to the hospital.
+Interpretation via video is a benefit for “small” languages because the hospital is no longer dependent on an interpreter in the locality.
+It also affords the possibility of offering acute interpretations, since the interpreter only needs to be vacant and avoids using time on transportation to the hospital.

 An additional advantage is the booking process, which has been made digital.
 This makes it easier for the hospital to keep an eye on and control the use of interpreters, and it has been made easier for the departments to view and change their bookings.